 It is an honor to protect the investments of our clients, whether they be individual retirees or the largest institutional investors.

 Patrick Daniels is a founding and managing partner in Robbins Geller Rudman & Dowd LLP’s San Diego office.
 He is widely recognized as a leading corporate governance and investor advocate.
 The Daily Journal, the leading legal publisher in California, named him one of the 20 most influential lawyers in California under 40 years of age.
 Additionally, the Yale School of Management’s Millstein Center for Corporate Governance and Performance awarded Patrick its “Rising Star of Corporate Governance” honor for his outstanding leadership in shareholder advocacy and activism.

-Patrick graduated cum laude from the University of California, Berkeley with a Bachelor of Arts degree and earned a Juris Doctor degree from the University of San Diego School of Law.
+Patrick has been named a Leading Plaintiff Financial Lawyer by Lawdragon.
+He graduated cum laude from the University of California, Berkeley with a Bachelor of Arts degree and earned a Juris Doctor degree from the University of San Diego School of Law.

 - Institutional Investor Services